 This pamphlet presents a brief history of Arkansas River travel, which was at its heaviest between 1820 and the 1880s.
 It mentions floods and snags as major reasons for riverboat wrecks.
 The discovery of a sunken barge in the Port of Little Rock in 1987 emphasizes the dangerous aspects of travel on the Arkansas River.

-Agency: Corps of Engineers Project/Program: DeQueen Lake
+Project/Program: DeQueen Lake